kaisKa/authentication-manager/README.md

 the service show case of a multi tenant appplication

-what is a multi tenant application ?? is a system the has more than one kind of groub of user thad need to manage thier resources without affecting other tenant resources, think of that as a resedital building, each flat belong to an owner 'user' each flat has it own electricity and warter supplyments, also no budy can enter a flat without a unique key "with in our service will represented by the JWT token"
+what is a multi tenant application ??
+It is a system the has more than one kind of groub of user thad need to manage thier resources without affecting other tenant resources, think of that as a resedital building, each flat belong to an owner 'user' each flat has it own electricity and warter supplyments, also no budy can enter a flat without a unique key "with in our service will represented by the JWT token"

+In the following lines will be explaing how to configure the multi tenancy with keycloak

+to config a spring boot application we must use spring security to manage te securty of our applation

 ## soucre code

 ### config folder

 You will find